smnorris/bcfishobs/README.md

 ```

-## Output data
+## Output tables of interest

 #### `whse_fish.fiss_fish_obsrvtn_events_sp`

-Likely the primary output of interest.
-A table holding all observations that are successfully matched to streams (not just distinct locations) plus commonly used columns.
+All observations that are successfully matched to streams (not just distinct locations) plus commonly used columns.
 Geometries are located on the stream to which the observation is matched.

 ```